Turn the Light on

 Turn the Light on,

-Starlink internet installed in an abandoned house
+Starlink internet installed in an abandoned house,

 Wi-Fi network: “Carlo Acutis”, 2025.

-In Turn the Light on, I have installed Starlink internet in an abandoned house.
+In Turn the Light on, I installed Starlink internet in an abandoned house.
 The building, uninhabited for decades, stands as a quiet witness to neglect and the slow erosion of time.

 Now, invisible signals beam down from satellites orbiting the earth, moving silently through the space.
+The intervention becomes a quiet bridge between heaven and earth.

 The act of installing the network is a small gesture, that points up.